Extravenger/MeSSQL/README.md

 # MeSSQL

-MeSSQL is a high-speed, efficient tool designed for interaction and exploitation of Microsoft SQL (MSSQL) servers within a domain.
-Built with offensive security in mind, MeSSQL enables penetration testers and red teamers to execute various tasks on MSSQL servers, both local and remote, with a focus on speed and ease of use.
+MeSSQL is a high-speed, efficient, and purpose-built tool designed for seamless interaction and exploitation of Microsoft SQL (MSSQL) servers within a domain.
+Developed with offensive security as its core focus, MeSSQL empowers penetration testers and red teamers to perform a wide range of tasks on both local and remote MSSQL servers.
+Its primary emphasis on speed and ease of use makes it an invaluable asset for conducting in-depth assessments in complex environments.
+*Note: MeSSQL was developed during the OSEP (Offensive Security Experienced Penetration Tester) course to improve efficiency and save time while targeting MSSQL instances.*

 # Features